singhankit333/yt-async-fetch/readme.md

 # Youtube Fetch System

-> This repository contains the code for a backend to fetch latest videos on a given topic and store the results in a database.
+> This repository contains the code for a backend to fetch latest videos on a given topic and store the results in a sqlite database.

-## Features
+## Built With

+- Node.js
+- Express.js
+- EJS view engine
-- Built with Node.js, Express.js, Sqlite3
+- Sqlite3
+- YouTube Search API

 ## Getting Started